Jacobians: Velocities & Static Forces¶

 \(\square\)

-Adding the above two cases up, we have a formula for general motion of a point \(Q\) in frame \(\{B\}\) expressed in another frame \(\{A\}\)
+Adding the above two cases up, we have a formula for linear velocity of a point \(Q\) in frame \(\{B\}\) expressed in another frame \(\{A\}\)

 where the first item is the translation of \(\{B\}\) relative to \(\{A\}\), the second item is the rotation of \(\{B\}\) relative to \(\{A\}\) and the last item is the translation movement of \(Q\) itself expressed in \(\{A\}\), respectively.